Nuclei-Software/nuclei-sdk/doc/source/develop/buildsystem.rst

 * If **MIDDLEWARE** is not defined, not leave empty, no middlware package will be selected.
 * If **MIDDLEWARE** is defined with more than 1 string, such as ``fatfs tjpgd``, then these two middlewares will be selected.

+Currently we provide the following middlewares:

+* **profiling**: This middleware is not expected to use in Makefile based build system, you need to use it in Nuclei Studio, it is used to provide code coverage via gcov and profiling via gprof, for details, please refer to the ``README.md`` in this folder.

 .. _develop_buildsystem_var_nmsis_lib: